Nairolf138/GestMat/backend/README.md

 Environment variables are defined in `.env.example`.

+If `CORS_ORIGIN` is left unset, the API denies cross-origin requests.

 JWT tokens returned by the `/api/auth/login` endpoint now include an expiry time of one hour.